 These days it’s easy to see the draw of vacation ownership.
-With hectic work lives and increasing cost of vacations, more travelers are seeing timeshares as a viable alternative to the traditional vacation.
+With hectic work lives and the increasing cost of vacations, more travelers are seeing timeshares as a viable alternative to the traditional vacation.
 For those looking into vacation ownership, timeshare resales are a great option to save money while still getting most of the same benefits.
-We’ve broken down everything you need to know before you decide to buy or sell a timeshare.
+We’ve broken down everything you need to know before you decide to buy a timeshare resale.

 Timeshare companies have begun to offer an abundance of perks and special programs for owners.
 It’s now possible to travel all over the world through your timeshare purchase.
 That’s right, many timeshare owners are no longer tied to a specific unit or week.
 Points-based systems allow owners to exchange the value of their vacation ownership for stays at thousands of resorts around the world using vacation exchanges.
 This type of flexibility, although not traditionally associated with timeshares, is now the norm.

 Despite the growth of the timeshare industry, sometimes financial or personal circumstances change and an owner makes the difficult decision to offload their vacation ownership.
 Use this guide as your go-to resource for understanding the timeshare resale industry from the inside out.
 Before you buy or sell a timeshare, these are the important things to know.